bndnio/concurrency-mini-problems/README.md

 It checks the 'lightswitch' `insertSwitch` on the way in, locking `noInserter` if need be.
-And then hold a mutex on the actual list to insert into.
+And then holds a mutex on the actual list to insert into.
 After inserting, it unlocks the mutex, and the runs `Unlock` on the `insertSwitch` on it's way out.
 This pattern protects the list when being appended to, and ensures no other code will run as long as it needs to bar insert routines.

 Lastly, `delete` looks like this:

 ```golang
 func delete(value int) {